microsoft/vscode-azure-iot-edge/README.md

 - **Edge: Log in to container registry**: Add registry credentials to Edge runtime.

 You can also trigger following frequently-used commands in context menu.
-- **Edge: Build IoT Edge module**: The context menu of \*.csproj file in VS Code file explorer.
+- **Edge: Build IoT Edge module**: The context menu of the \*.csproj file in VS Code file explorer.
 Directly build the target \*.csproj IoT Edge C# module project.
-- **Edge: Build IoT Edge module Docker image**: The context menu of Dockerfile or Dockerfile.debug.
+- **Edge: Build IoT Edge module Docker image**: The context menu of the Dockerfile or Dockerfile.debug.
 Use target Dockerfile to build a Docker image.
 - **Edge: Create deployment for Edge device**: The context menu of an Edge device ID in device list.
 Create a deployment for target IoT Edge device with deployment.json file you select.
 - **Edge: Setup Edge**: The context menu of an Edge device ID in device list.
 Setup Edge runtime with target device connection string.
 - **Edge: Generate Edge setup configuration file**: The context menu of an Edge device ID in device list.
 Device connection string will be passed to the Edge runtime configuration file.
-- **Edge: Get module twin**: The context menu of deployed modules.
+- **Edge: Get module twin**: The context menu of a deployed module.
 Fectch target module twin.

 ## Get Started with IoT Edge in VS Code
 ### Develop and deploy your IoT Edge C# module